home-assistant/home-assistant.io/source/_integrations/teslemetry.markdown

 You must have a [Teslemetry](https://teslemetry.com) account, active subscription, and [access token](https://teslemetry.com/console).

-Vehicle delivered in 2024 and later will require a [virtual key](https://teslemetry.com/docs/topics/virtualkey) to be configured in order to run certain commands.
+Vehicles delivered in 2024 and later will require a [virtual key](https://teslemetry.com/docs/topics/virtualkey) to be configured in order to run certain commands.

 {% include integrations/config_flow.md %}